Black History Month Lesson Plan: 14 Ideas for 2026

 1. Choose a unifying theme (e.g., STEM, arts, civic action) and set essential questions.

-3. Compare goals, strategies, and impacts with organizers that highlight cause/effect.
+3. Compare goals, strategies, and impacts with organizers that highlight cause and effect.

 4. Design a poster or slide that curates quotes, artifacts, and a concise thesis.